CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Experiments

-CBR-to-SQL and the RAG-to-SQL baseline use OpenAI LLMs: GPT-4o \citep{openai2024gpt4ocard} for main evaluation and the less capable GPT-4.1-mini \citep{openai2025gpt4.1} for ablation studies.
-The LLMs only access public MIMICSQL data (NL questions and SQL queries) and decontextualized entities from MIMIC-III, ensuring no patient-identifiable information is exposed.
+Both CBR-to-SQL and RAG-to-SQL utilize Azure OpenAI LLMs: GPT-4o \citep{openai2024gpt4ocard} for main evaluation and the less capable GPT-4.1-mini \citep{openai2025gpt4.1} for ablation studies.
+The models are restricted to publicly available dataset-specific question–SQL pairs (MIMICSQL and EHRSQL) and decontextualized entities from the underlying EHR databases (MIMIC-III and MIMIC-IV Demo), ensuring no patient-identifiable information is exposed.
 Retrieval is implemented using a local Qdrant vector database \citep{qdrant2025}, which allows efficient nearest-neighbor search and supports metadata for question–SQL linking.
-For SQL execution and EHR storage, we utilize an in-memory SQLite \citep{sqlite} instance, ensuring that sensitive MIMIC-III data is stored only for the session's duration and automatically cleared afterward.
+For SQL execution and EHR storage, we utilize an in-memory SQLite \citep{sqlite} instance, ensuring that sensitive data is stored only for the session's duration.

+Unlike MIMICSQL, EHRSQL requires models to detect and abstain from answering impossible questions.
+To implement this, we augment the final SQL generation stage of both CBR-to-SQL and RAG-to-SQL with a prompt instruction to output ``None" when insufficient evidence for answerability is provided by the retrieved examples and schema descriptions, serving as a simple abstention mechanism.